 Project impacts are also assessed in light of existing regulatory requirements that could serve to mitigate potential impacts.
-The effectiveness of existing regulations to mitigate potential impacts is often affected by discretionary requirements, site characteristics, and project features and design-level considerations that are not yet detailed.
+The effectiveness of existing regulations to mitigate potential impacts is often affected by discretionary requirements, site characteristics, and project features and design- level considerations that are not yet detailed.

-The proposed plan is a land use plan and does not identify specific development projects.
-However, mitigation measures have been identified that will help reduce the impacts from future discretionary development within the San Pedro CPA.
-In addition, all future development pursuant to the San Pedro

-Community Plan and subject to discretionary approval by the City may be required to implement projectspecific mitigation measures or standard conditions of approval to reduce specific impacts.
-Mitigation measures would usually be implemented by individual development applicants, with oversight by one or more public agencies, unless indicated otherwise.
+The proposed plans are land use plans and do not identify specific development projects.
+However, mitigation measures have been identified that would reduce the impacts from future discretionary development within the Granada Hills-Knollwood and Sylmar CPAs.
+In addition, all future discretionary development pursuant to the Granada Hills-Knollwood and Sylmar Community Plans is subject to discretionary approval by the City and may be required to implement project-specific mitigation measures or standard conditions of approval to reduce specific impacts.
+Mitigation Measures would usually be implemented by individual development applicants, with oversight by one or more public agencies, unless indicated otherwise.